dawn to dusk triple challenge

 - Rule 9 Team members must use the same bikes for the entire route.

 - Rule 10 Teams must bring all items on the kit list.
 At the safety briefing the night before, you will be informed of the weather conditions for the challenge and any kit that you won’t need to take with you for the day.

 Starting at sunrise teams will cycle, hike and canoe around the course racing against the sun!

 Join Team Action on one of Europe's greatest cycling adventures.
-Covering just over 300 miles on a route through Newhaven, Dieppe, Lisieux and Vernon over 4 amazing days.
+Covering just under 300 miles on a route to Paris through Dover, Calais, Arras, and Compiègne over 4 amazing days.

 Starting at sunrise teams of four will cycle, hike and canoe around the breathtaking Lake District.